-\ Recruitment completed: Indicates that the selected candidate has accepted the offer.
-Recruitment process has been finalised and the post is blocked until the arrival of the incumbent. \\\ In MP-III, 1 post not vacant as such but funding a Staff Council Representative.
+Recruitment completed: Indicates that the selected candidate has accepted the offer.
+Recruitment process has been finalised and the post is blocked until the arrival of the incumbent.
+In MP-III, One post was not vacant as such but funding a Staff Council Representative.